webplatform/docs-wpd/Community/Meetings/General/index.md

 * (CARRIED FORWARD) shepazu to e-mail ML about latest plans for talk.webplatform.org (CARRIED FORWARD)
 * (CARRIED FORWARD) shepazu & leaverou to mock up what the improved flags will look like.
 (CARRIED FORWARD)
 * (CARRIED FORWARD) shepazu to ensure forums banner explicitly states it's for accessibility question only.
 (CARRIED FORWARD)
-* (CARRIED FORWARD) shepazu writes down "How to review a page" and the workflow, so coordinators and contributors know what to do and workflow for whole WPDW ideally (CARRIED FORWARD)
+* (CARRIED FORWARD) shepazu writes down "How to review a page" and the workflow, so coordinators and contributors know what to do and workflow for whole WPW ideally (CARRIED FORWARD)